Human growth hormone (HGH) is an important hormone produced by your pituitary gland.

 Summary Exercise provides a large spike in HGH.
 High-intensity training is the best form of exercise to increase growth hormone levels.

-Some exercise supplements can optimize performance and boost your HGH levels.
+Some sports supplements can optimize performance and temporarily boost your HGH levels.

-It also doubled peak power and boosted HGH levels compared to the non-supplement group ().
+It also doubled peak power and boosted HGH levels compared with the non-supplement group (

 Summary Beta-alanine, carbs, and protein may increase short-term growth hormone spikes during or after a workout.

 The majority of HGH is released in pulses when you sleep.
 These pulses are based on your body’s internal clock or circadian rhythm.

 Here are a few simple strategies to help optimize your sleep: